-For a while during the first half of 1997, the Assistance Group continued to be involved in talks between federal and Chechen representatives aimed at signing a detailed agreement on economic issues and peace relations.
-Of particular importance in this context were the two Accords - a Treaty on Peace and Principles of Mutual Relations and an Agreement on Economic Co-operation - that were signed in Moscow on 12 May 1997 by presidents Yeltsin and Maskhadov.9 Prolonged negotiations were started in order to provide a settlement on the oil problem for the entire region, including transit through Chechen territory and the debts to the Chechen state-owned oil company, as well as the restoration of Chechnya's oil and chemical complex, and agreements were signed on 12 July and 9 September 1997.
-By and large, however, the numerous political and economic agreements proved to be very fragile and failed to make a difference in terms of practical implementation.
+For a while during the first half of 1997, the Assistance Group continued to be involved in talks between Russian and Chechen representatives aimed at signing a detailed agreement on economic issues and peaceable relations.
+Of particular importance in this context were the two accords - a treaty on peace and principles of mutual relations and an agreement on economic cooperation - that were signed in Moscow on 12 May 1997 by Presidents Yeltsin and Maskhadov.
+Prolonged negotiations were started in order to provide a settlement on the oil problem for the entire region, including transit through Chechen territory and the debts to the Chechen state-owned oil company, as well as the restoration of Chechnya's oil and chemical complex, and agreements were signed on 12 July and 9 September 1997.
+However, the numerous political and economic agreements proved to be very fragile and failed to make a difference in terms of practical implementation.
 The Chechen crisis remained unresolved.
-Talks, as envisaged in the Khasavyurt Agreement, on the political status of Chechnya were resumed on several occasions, but were eventually discontinued as no progress could be made in overcoming the main difference in principle, i.e. Chechnya's insistence on full independence.
+Negotiations, as envisaged in the Khasavyurt Agreement, on the political status of Chechnya were resumed on several occasions, but were eventually discontinued as no progress could be made in overcoming the main difference in principle, namely Chechnya's insistence on full independence.
 At the same time, the difficult - and gradually worsening - internal situation in Chechnya made it progressively more difficult to take any substantial steps towards either a political or an economic settlement.
-In retrospect, it would thus appear that the dialogue between federal and Chechen authorities that should have rendered the Assistance Group's mediation role superfluous ("...carried out in full"), had soon run out of steam.
+In retrospect, it would thus appear that the dialogue between Russian and Chechen authorities that should have rendered the Assistance Group's mediation role superfluous (' ... carried out in full'), had soon run out of steam.

-Tasks still to be accomplished
+4.2 Tasks still to be accomplished

-From mid-1997 the emphasis of the Assistance Group's work had changed visibly from mediation to post-conflict rehabilitation and other points of its mandate.
-In addition to the Russian Statement of 13 March 1997, other subsequent developments - notably the Accords signed on 12 May 1997 - would necessarily entail a certain re-orientation of the Group's further activities.
-This was also acknowledged publicly by the then Head of the Assistance Group, Ambassador Rudolf Torning-Petersen, who in an interview with the news agency Interfax pointed out that the situation prevailing in Chechnya after the agreements reached between Moscow and Grozny would have an impact on the priorities of the OSCE Assistance Group's activities, adding that the main direction now would be to render humanitarian and practical assistance for the peaceful reconstruction of the republic.
-Despite the substantial scaling-down of the Assistance Group's role, the still operative parts of the mandate left significant tasks yet to be handled.
-The Russian Statement of 13 March specifically identified three priority areas, notably:
+From mid-1997 the emphasis of the Assistance Group's work had changed from mediation to post-conflict rehabilitation and other points of its mandate.
+In addition to the Russian statement of 13 March 1997, other subsequent developments - notably the accords signed on 12 May 1997 - would necessarily entail a certain reorientation of the Group's further activities.
+This was also acknowledged publicly by the then head of the Assistance Group, Ambassador Rudolf Torning-Petersen, who in an interview with the news agency Interfax pointed out that the situation prevailing in Chechnya after the agreements reached between Moscow and Grozny would have an impact on the priorities of the OSCE Assistance Group's activities, adding that the main focus now would be to render humanitarian and practical assistance for the Assistance Group's role, the still operative parts of the mandate left significant tasks yet to be dealt with.
+The Russian statement of 13 March specifically identified three priority areas, namely

-- monitoring of the human rights situation; - assistance in establishing democratic institutions and in ensuring the return of refugees and displaced persons; and - co-ordination of efforts in providing humanitarian aid.
+- monitoring of the human rights situation; - assistance in establishing democratic institutions and in ensuring the return of refugees and displaced persons; and - coordination of efforts in providing humanitarian aid.